Free Marketing Report

 Depending on what you're marketing, you may need to establish a little or a lot of trust.
 If you sell major label music CDs for $17, it may not take much work to convince people you can ship them what they want.
 If you provide financial services and want prospects to trust you with their life's earnings, it can take longer.
 It may be six to seven months before your prospects will consider even having a conversation.

-Learn how to use your web site marketing to build relationships with prospects and convert them to clients with 'Creating Web Sites that Sell' or call 1-800-795-1858 to place your order.
+Discover how to use your web site marketing to build relationships with prospects and convert them to clients >>

-Use the following three steps to build long-term profitable
+Use the following three steps to build long-term profitable relationships:

-1. Focus on your prospects' needs and wants and offer something for frëe to motivate people to contact you.
+1. Focus on your prospects’ needs and wants and offer something for free to motivate people to contact you.

 2. Contact your prospects regularly and give them tips and ideas they can use.